Jibincl/Ansible-image-and-container-creation-using-latest-git-repo/README.md

         - "{{ git_status.after }}"
         - latest

-    - name: "Pulling the docker Image from hub "
+    - name: "Pulling the docker Image from hub "                ## After all image creation and push. we are pulling the latest image from hub
       docker_image:
         name: "jibincl/flaskrep:latest"
         source: pull
         force_source: true
       register: image_status

-    - name: " Creating the Container from pulled image"
+    - name: " Creating the Container from pulled image"        ## Creating container from the latest image which docker pulled from the hub
       when: image_status.changed == true
       docker_container:
         name: flaskapp